 - Southwest Minnesota State University: Biology Bachelor of Arts (BA) degree

-- St. Cloud State University: Life Sciences BES Bachelor of Science (BS) degree; Biodiversity, Ecology and Evolution BEES
+- St. Cloud State University: Life Sciences BES, Biology BS: Biodiversity,

 - Winona State University: Biology Bachelor of Science (BS) degree (Allied Health, Cell & Molecular, Ecology, Environmental Science)